ouspg/tpm-ble/readme.md

 ## Start TPM simulator

+When testing TPM functionality without having a physical TPM, simulator can be used.

 Start simulator:

 ```s
 ~/ibmtpm974/src/tpm_server &
 ```

-In new window, start resource manager (should be configured to run without root in prod system):
+In a new window, start resource manager (should be configured to run without root in prod system):

 ```s
 sudo tpm2-abrmd --allow-root --tcti=mssim